Knobolas Carbon Forestry Project

 Project Information:

-The Knobolas Carbon Forestry Project is a plantation forestry project located approximately 25 kilometers southeast of Wellington in the Central West Slopes region of New South Wales.
-Registered in December 2025, the project covers a net abatement area of roughly 298 hectares.
-The surrounding region, particularly near the locality of Wuuluman, is traditionally utilized for grazing (sheep and cattle) and dryland cropping, though it increasingly supports forestry operations.
+The Knobolas Carbon Forestry Project is a plantation forestry project located approximately 25 kilometers southeast of Wellington in the Central West region of New South Wales.
+Registered in December 2025, the project covers 298 hectares within the Dubbo Regional local government area.
+The site is situated near the locality of Wuuluman, a rural area traditionally characterized by mixed farming, including grazing and cropping.